GIS4DEV/GIS4DEV.github.io/_lessons/06a_OSMQueries.md

 - There are several stories about Ramani Huria [here](https://opendri.org/tag/tanzania/)
 - [Resilience Academy](https://resilienceacademy.ac.tz/), a Ramani Huria project with WMS raster and WFS feature services at https://geonode.resilienceacademy.ac.tz/geoserver/ows

 **Question:** What do you want to know about this data before you start using it for analysis?
 Start taking notes for / writing up a review of data sources for an analytical report on flood risk in Dar es Salaam...
-What data is available with regards to the following issues, and how was that data created?
+What data is available, and how was that data created?
 How are the features we want to use for analysis tagged in OpenStreetMap, and how were they created?

-- flood risk
-- flood risk management, e.g. stormwater drains / dams, etc.
-- characteristics of urban residential settlements (e.g. location vis a vis risk, poverty/wealth, crowding or population density, accessibility for emergency vehicles)
-- resources for emergencies, e.g. hospitals, fire stations, police stations, shelters...